 SunHorizon participated in the 10th edition of Sustainable Places, hosted by the City of Nice in France from the 6th to the 9th of September 2022.

-Sustainable Places 2022 was closed with a renewed commitment and call to action on climate and getting sustainability done.
+A renewed commitment and call to action on climate and getting sustainability done closed the Sustainable Places 2022.
 Sustainability targets and climate change objectives cannot be met without addressing buildings and the built environment at the building, district, and urban scale including our transport and energy infrastructures.
 Renowned for showcasing results coming out of the EU Horizon 2020 Framework Programme via the participation of cutting-edge research and innovation projects, the scope of Sustainable Places is captured directly in its name.
 It involves designing, building and retrofitting the places we live and work in a more sustainable way.

 In this context, renewable energy technologies for heating and cooling are safe, clean, efficient and increasingly cost-competitive.
 In its vision 2050 prospective document, the European Technology and Innovation Platform on Renewable Heating and Cooling – RHC ETIP – envisions that 100% renewable energy-based heating and cooling (100% RHC) in Europe is possible by 2050.